finnbear/rustrict/README.md

 [![Build](https://github.com/finnbear/rustrict/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/finnbear/rustrict/actions/workflows/build.yml)

-If you make an adjustment that would affect false positives, you will need to run `false_positive_finder`:
+If you make an adjustment that would affect false positives, such as adding profanity, you will need to run `false_positive_finder`:
-1. Run `./download.sh` to get the required word lists.
+1. Run `make downloads` to download the required word lists and dictionaries
-2. Run `cargo run --bin false_positive_finder --release --all-features`
+2. Run `make false_positives` to automatically find false positives

+If you modify `replacements_extra.csv`, run `make replacements` to rebuild `replacements.csv`.

+Finally, run `make test` for a full test or `make test_debug` for a fast test.

 ## License